cloudfoundry/community/toc/rfc/rfc-draft-hash-based-routing.md

 tenant-specific databases.
 With the current load balancing algorithms, each tenant eventually creates a connection to each application instance, which then creates connection pools to every customer database.
 As a result, all tenants might span up a full mesh, leading to too many open connections to the customer databases, impacting performance.
-This limitation represents a gap in achieving optimal load distribution and can be solved with routing based on a tenant.
+This limitation highlights a gap in achieving efficient load distribution, particularly when dealing with limited or memory-intensive resources in backend services, and can be addressed through hash-based routing.

 ## Proposal

-We propose introducing hash-based routing as a load balancing algorithm for use on a per-route basis.
-This algorithm optimizes load distribution and addresses the issues described in the earlier scenario.
+We propose introducing hash-based routing as a load balancing algorithm for use on a per-route basis to address the issues described in the earlier scenario.

 The approach leverages an HTTP header, which is associated with each incoming request and contains the specific identifier.
 This one is used to compute a hash value, which will serve as the basis for routing decisions.